felixhagspiel/customInputs/README.md

         }
     }

-Next we style the background bar of the switch via the `:after`-element of the label:
+Next we style the background bar of the switch via the `:after` element of the label:

     .fh-switch > [type="checkbox"] {
         //...